BUILDS-/builds-workshops/game-modding/README.md

 **Give yourself a pat on the back.
 You just developed your own mod for Civ 5!**

 Ready for more? :)

+## The Elder Scrolls V: Skyrim

+Let's jump into Skyrim now!

+On the face of it, Skyrim can be a lot more intimidating to approach than Civilization V. Where with Civ you have a nice, graphical map creator, with Skyrim you get the Creation Kit: a powerful tool that gets much closer to the structure of the game and requires a much deeper understanding about how the game works.